SirKadogan/SirKadogan/README.md

-### Hi !
-Thank you for visiting my profile
+### :fire: React-Native | React | Node.js :fire:

-:dizzy: My name is Thales Kenne, I'm from Santa Maria/RS, Brazil.
+:dizzy: Hi!
+My name is Thales Kenne, I'm from Santa Maria/RS, Brazil.

 More than a developer, I'm an _entrepreneur_.
 I look around me and try to find ways I can improve people's lives and that reflects in the way I code.
 I like building quick apps and failing fast if must be.

-> :star: My largest projects are the codes I ran my startups with, ask me if you want to check out the repositories :star:
+> **:star: My largest projects are the codes I ran my startups with, ask me if you want to check out the repositories :star:**

-My favorite stack:

-### :fire: React-Native | React | Node.js :fire:

-I focus my studies in front end development.
-I enjoy building interfaces and seeing people interact with the things I build.
-I believe my career as a developer will lead me to my dream of being a successful entrepreneur.

 ### About me